 Supporting diagrams or illustrations are often included in scholarly articles.

 Most library databases will allow you to filter by scholarly or peer review, and some contain only scholarly content: Medline, CINAHL, ERIC, Social Science Abstracts, Humanities Index, PsycInfo, and JSTOR are a few.
 Evaluate articles found elsewhere by the above criteria to determine if they are scholarly.

 How to find scholarly sources

-A search from the library homepage can be restricted to scholarly or peer-reviewed sources using the choices in the left-hand menu bar.
+A search from the library homepage can be filtered to show only scholarly or peer-reviewed sources using the choices in the left-hand menu bar.
 Most databases will also allow you to filter this way.
 The reference lists or bibliographies of other scholarly articles are also a good source, but you will need to evaluate them independently.